MichaelYuhe/ai-group-tabs/README.md

 - [ ] Logo and name
 - [ ] CI / CD for build and release new version
 - [ ] Add toast
+- [ ] Group the updated tab only when a tab is updated

 ## Development